Minimax-Regret Sample Selection in Randomized Experiments: Case Study: A COVID-19 Vaccine Trial

 \subsection{Budget Constraint}

 While there is no explicit requirement that sample sizes must be based on power calculations, it is generally considered good practice to conduct power calculations to determine the appropriate sample size for clinical trials \citep{food1988guideline}.
-Thus, we determine the total sample size constraint by adopting the approach outlined in \citet{baden2021efficacy}, which sets $N$ to be the sample size required to achieve a power of 0.9 under a specified hypothesis test.
+Thus, we determine the total sample size constraint by following \citet{baden2021efficacy} that sets $N$ to be the sample size required to achieve a power of 0.9 under a specified one-sided hypothesis test with $\alpha=0.05$.

 In \citet{baden2021efficacy}, the sample size is chosen to be the minimum number of samples such that there is 90\% power to detect a 60\% reduction in hazard rate of COVID-19.
 Given that hazard ratios are commonly interpreted as the incidence rate ratios in practice \citep{hernan2010hazards}, we translate this into a sample size calculation where $N$ is chosen to be the minimum number of samples required to achieve 90\% power in detecting that $\tau_{\text{COVID}} = -0.6\,\EE{Y_{g,i,0}(0)}$.
 Utilizing the approximated incidence rates of severe COVID-19 in the control group as detailed in Section \ref{subsec:noise_approx}, we have the following hypothesis test: